 The amount of batter this recipe makes is small so I like to mix it in my small food processor (I love this thing).
 Process until completely smooth, scraping the sides of the bowl as necessary.

 Now for the best part, the super yummy topping!
-To make the topping, whisk together sour cream, sugar, and pure vanilla bean paste.
+To make the topping, whisk together sour cream, sugar (or granulated Splenda), and pure vanilla bean paste.
 You can use vanilla extract if you don't have vanilla paste, but trust me, the paste is amazing and you'll love seeing all the vanilla specks when you open those jars (this is the vanilla paste I can't live without).

 Can you see all those tiny vanilla bean seeds?
 Heaven!